 6pm: The Sweetest Season Social Hour: An Indigenous-Only Curated Space (Alice Center Lab 1) An event hosted by the Gichigamiin Indigenous Nations Museum and curated by the Indigenous community for fellowship, food and conversation to kick of this year's festival.
 Tickets are FREE; reservations are required.

 7:30pm: Indigenous Drag Show (Owen Theatre) Join us for the fiercest drag show this side of the Great Lakes!
-A dazzling lineup of Indigenous drag performers lights up the Goodman Theatre with big looks, bold moves, and nonstop laughs in a night of unapologetic fun and flair.
+A dazzling lineup of Indigenous drag performers lights up the Goodman Theatre with big looks, bold moves and nonstop laughs in a night of unapologetic fun and flair.
 Performers include Chelazon Leroux (Canadian Dene), Landa Lakes (Chickasaw) and Buffalo Barbie (Navajo).
 Tickets $18-23.

 SATURDAY, AUGUST 2 (all events take place in the Alice Center at Goodman Theatre)